kkaragitz/openbbs/README.md

 * database - The database file that Asciichan should read and write from.
 * logfile - Specify a logfile to write to.
 If left blank, log messages will be written to stdout.
 * boards - Boards on this BBS, separated by comma.
 A description of the board is specified by adding a colon (:) and the description after the board name.
-* operators - List of usernames to be OP'd automatically, separated by comma.
+* operators - List of usernames to be given operator automatically, separated by comma.
+Changes will take effect when they register or login.

 TODO